 The Honors Program offers academically talented day program students seeking bachelor’s degrees the opportunity to explore challenging and stimulating courses.
-Eligible applicants must have taken a college prep curriculum, maintained an average of B or better, placed in the top 25% of their high school graduating class, and submitted SAT or ACT scores.
+Eligible applicants must have taken a college prep curriculum, maintained a grade point average of 3.50 or higher, and placed in the top 20 percent of their high school graduating class.

 Students who complete the Honors Program requirements will graduate with the University Honors Scholar designation.

-Non-honors students at Johnson & Wales may apply to the program, provided they carry a 3.40 GPA or higher, first-year or sophomore status, and have completed at least a term of study at JWU.
+During their freshman or sophomore year, non-honors students at Johnson & Wales may apply to the program, provided they carry a 3.50 GPA or higher and have completed at least a semester of study at JWU.
 Students must provide a faculty recommendation.

 Contact the Honors Program director on your campus for application details.